OwaisMaster/Hangman-Word-Guess-Game/README.md

 #### This is a simple word guessing game
 #### There are a limited amount of guesses before the word is changed
 #### Each time an incorrect letter is chosen, the hangman image will sequentially change to replicate the experience as played on a board
+#### There was trouble initially with repeat letters being registered but was overcome